Convexity on manifolds without focal points and applications

-Convex functions being the theme of this article, the two natural geometrically defined functions which under suitable constraints on curvature are convex are the distance function and the Busemann function defined below.
+Convexity being the theme of this article, the two natural geometrically defined functions which under suitable constraints on curvature are convex are the distance function and the Busemann function defined below.
 Given $t\in [0, \infty)$ and $v \in SM$, let $b_{t, v}:M\to \mathbb R$ denote the function defined by

 which, by triangle inequality, is increasing as a function of $t$.
-Since $b_{t,v}(\cdot)$ is absolutely bounded by $d(\gamma_v(0),\cdot)$, the function
+Since $b_{t,v}(\cdot)$ is absolutely bounded by $d(\gamma_{_v}(0),\cdot)$, the function

 is defined everywhere on $M$.
 The function $b_v$ is called the Busemann function associated to $v\in SM$.
 The level sets of Busemann functions are called horospheres.
 Horospheres are closed and hence are complete hypersurfaces with the induced metric.
-It is classical that \cite[\S 1.6.6]{Eberlein:1996} for Hadamard manifolds the Busemann functions are $C^2$ convex functions.
-Eschenburg \cite{Eschenburg:1977} was able to relax the curvature restriction by making use of convergence properties of Jacobi tensors, and generalized the $C^2$ - regularity of horospheres to manifolds of continuous asymptote.
-In order to obtain this, the following relation between the Hessian of the Busemann function $b_v$ and the stable Jacobi tensor $D_v$ for each $v \in SM$ is used.
-We first make a small observation.
-The orthogonal projection $x^{\perp}(p,v)$ of $x \in T_pM$ onto $(\nabla b_v(p))^{\perp}$ will be denoted by $x^{\perp}$ for notational convenience. \begin{lemma} For $p \in M$ and $x \in S_pM$, we have $\mathrm{Hess}~b_v(p)(x,x)=\mathrm{Hess}~b_v(p)(x^{\perp},x^{\perp})$. \end{lemma} \begin{proof} As $\nabla b_v$ is a $C^1$ vector field with $\norm{\nabla b_v}=1$, we have that $\nabla_{\nabla b_v}\nabla b_v=0$.
-Indeed $\ip{\nabla_X \nabla b_v}{Y}= \mathrm{Hess}~b_v(X,Y)$ is symmetric in $X,Y$ and hence for every vector field $X$
+It is classical that for Hadamard manifolds the Busemann functions are $C^2$- convex functions \cite[\S 1.6.6]{Eberlein:1996}.
+As observed in \cite{Eschenburg:1977}, the curvature restrictions can be relaxed by making use of convergence properties of Jacobi tensors, thereby generalizing the $C^2$- regularity of horospheres to manifolds of continuous asymptote. \\